 How adventurous would you say your children are, compared to you when you were their age?

-Are you parents of a child who is not constantly glued to an electronic device?
-While parents seemingly enjoyed activities like playing board games and flying kites, kids today are generally much more adventurous in their choice of outdoor pursuits – if the findings of family tour operator Club Med‘s study (that polled 1,500 UK parents) are anything to go by.
+Are you parents of a child who is not constantly glued to an electronic device? (er…yes!).
+While parents seemingly enjoyed activities like playing board games and flying kites, kids today are generally much more adventurous – when they are away form said devices – in their choice of outdoor pursuits – if the findings of family tour operator Club Med‘s study (that polled 1,500 UK parents) are anything to go by.

 Zorbing, white water rafting and knee boarding are some of the exciting new sports that kids seem to prefer over staying inside today.